Skip to main content

 type ErrorBoundaryCapture

-ErrorBoundaryCapture is implemented by error boundary elements to capture build errors from descendant widgets.
+ErrorBoundaryCapture is implemented by error boundary elements to capture errors from descendant widgets.

 type ErrorBoundaryCapture interface {

-// CaptureError captures a build error from a descendant widget.
+// CaptureError captures an error from a descendant widget.

 // Returns true if the error was captured and handled.